-In this paper, ECLAP semantic model, addressing the problems of performing arts and content enrichment and aggregation, has been presented.
+In this paper, ECLAP Semantic model, addressing the problems of performing arts and content enrichment and aggregation, has been presented.
 It describes the entities and the relationships supported among the several content kinds and users activities focusing on performing arts aspects, IPR, annotations and aggregation, the linking to external sources such as dbPedia and geonames, regulations, and many collected dates related to several events associated with performances and content evolution.
-The proposed model in representing performing arts metadata has been compared with the most widespread and wellknown standards such as: FRBRoo, DC, EDM, MPEG-7, etc. (limiting the analysis to standards having really some specific capabilities to cope with performing arts aspects).
-The same ECLAP model is accessible as LOD to make available to the community the large set of ECLAP data including: content description, taxonomy, relationships, user descriptors and annotations (according to MyStory-Player model), links to external LOD, etc. Some examples have been reported as well.
-To provide final users with a complete access to the ECLAP semantic model, a Social Graph tool has been proposed.
+The proposed model in representing Performing Arts metadata has been compared with the most widespread and well known standards such as: FRBRoo, DC, EDM, MPEG-7, etc. (limiting the analysis to standards having really some specific capabilities to cope with performing arts aspects).
+The same ECLAP model is accessible as LOD in order to make available to the community the large set of ECLAP data including: content description, taxonomy, relationships, user descriptors and annotations (according to MyStoryPlayer model), links to external LOD, etc. Some examples have been reported as well.
+In order to provide final users with a complete access to the ECLAP Semantic Model, a Social Graph tool has been proposed.
 It allows users to visualize and navigate in the model, and also to prune and filter the relationships according to the user's interests.
-Some results of the user validation have also been presented.
-Finally, the mapping of the ECLAP semantic model toward the EDM model of Europeana has been presented.
+Some results of the user validation have been also presented.
+Finally, the mapping of the ECLAP semantic model towards the EDM model of Europeana has been presented.
 This final mapping represents the final phase of the metadata in reaching the European aggregator of cultural heritage content.

 ECLAP has successfully addressed and enriched more than 170.000 multilingual content, enriching them and providing them in LOD and in EDM.
-Linked Open Data is freely accessible and EDM information is also accessible directly on Europeana service.
+LOD data is freely accessible and EDM information is also accessible directly on Europeana service.
 The experience has also highlighted that some relevant elements produced, enriched and aggregated by ECLAP cannot by mapped into EDM, since the ECLAP model can address some of the details related to the performing arts which are not presently addressed by the available standards.